kojiishi/explainers/text-box-trim.md

-[An interactive demo page](https://codepen.io/argyleink/pen/RwXGOMZ) by [Adam Argyle](https://github.com/argyleink) can demonstrate the effects with the supported browsers.
+[An interactive demo page](https://codepen.io/argyleink/pen/RwXGOMZ) by [Adam Argyle](https://github.com/argyleink) can demonstrate the effects on the supported browsers.

 For more details, please see
 the [`text-box`] shorthand property,